Kander: UX Strategy to Launch a Scalable Salesforce Consultancy Site

 Scope:

-This project involved creating a complete digital presence for Kander, a new consulting firm with strong expertise but no existing brand infrastructure.
+This project involved creating a complete digital presence for Kander, a new consulting firm with strong expertise but almost no existing brand infrastructure.
 I led UX strategy and design from the ground up—defining content architecture, visual direction, and modular components that would support long-term scalability.

 The goal was to launch a site that built immediate credibility, reflected Kander’s professionalism, and could grow with the business.